 Combine the chicken with just enough sauce in a bowl to moisten the meat; heat in the microwave until very warm.

 On broiler-safe dishes, place a tortilla; spoon some of the chicken mixture down the middle, along with about a teaspoonful of chopped chiles.
 Roll up the tortilla like a cigar, just not too tightly.
 Continue this process until you have as many enchiladas on each plate per person.

-Spoon as much sauce only over the top of the enchiladas; sprinkle with cheese and more chopped chiles, a lot of a little, it’s up to you.
+Spoon as much sauce as you like over the top of the enchiladas; sprinkle with cheese and more chopped chiles, a lot or a little, it’s up to you.

 Put the plates, now full of enchiladas, under the broiler to melt the cheese to the desired gooey-ness.